-It is conventional wisdom that a residential leasehold with in excess of 100 years remaining is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with in excess of one hundred years remaining is worth roughly the same as a freehold.
+Where an additional ninety years added to any lease with more than 30 years remaining, the premises will be worth the same as a freehold for many years ahead.

 | Lender | Requirement |